Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-Overcommitment in most cases leads to mistakes, burnout, and internal discontent.
-While it’s necessary to work hard, commitment beyond one’s capacity is likely to result in lower efficiency and less desirable results.
+Overcommitment in most cases leads to burnout, errors, and internal resentment.
+As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and the expected outcomes.

 - Practicing Time Management Techniques